bihani-g/fce/README.md

-# Calibration Estimation Using Fuzzy Binning
+# Calibration Error Estimation Using Fuzzy Binning

 ## About fuzzy-binning